-Read more about the agreement and what it means for you, who are affiliated with Aarhus University.
+Read more about the agreements and what they mean for you who is affiliated with Aarhus University.

 Aarhus University (AU) supports the idea of the national Open Access strategy and strives to create free access for all citizens, researchers and companies to research publications produced as part of research conducted at AU.
 Open Access offers direct access to published research results for everyone.
 Access does not depend on users having subscribed to a journal, either personally or via their library.